tuckerweibell/recipe/packages/recipe/src/components/EzPageHeader/EzPageHeader.md

 - Use the `subheader` prop to provide filters, related links or actions to display within the subheader.
 - One or more `EzLayout` components should be used to layout subheader content and manage how content should stack at smaller breakpoints.
-- Filters should be wrapped with `EzLabelledItem[size=small]` to provide appropriate labels to describe the filter.
+- Filters should be used with `EzLabel[use=secondary]` to provide appropriate labels to describe the filter.

 ```jsx
 () => {